A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Numerical results

-The above finite element methods were implemented using \textsf{DUNE}.
-We discretize in time using an implicit Euler time stepping scheme.
+The finite element methods were implemented using \textsf{DUNE}.
+In our numerical examples, we integrate the coefficients $\A_\Omega^h, \b_\Omega^h$, $\c_\Omega^h$, $\A_\Gamma^h$, $\b_\Gamma^h$ and $c_\Gamma^h$ using a sufficiently accurate quadrature which does not affect the order of convergence of the schemes.
+We discretise in time using an implicit Euler time stepping scheme.
 The time step $\tau$ is scaled so that the optimal error scales are recovered.
-At each time step we solve the full system using the generalized minimal residual method,
+At each time step we solve the full system using the generalised minimal residual method,

 The code produced to run these computations is available at \begin{quote} \url{https://github.com/tranner/dune-evolving-domains} \end{quote}